Content Intelligence Network

 - structure: this is User Experience (UX) land, a term indicating the level of satisfaction and ease with which a user can achieve their goal on a given channel.
 And the way content is organized and cared for definitely influences the effectiveness of our actions on the web.

-- engagement: time is running out for static.
-Content have to be smart, adapting to the user interests: personalized recommendations and tailor-made CTAs (call-to-actions) have proved to get more users to convert.
+- engagement: time is running out for static content.
+Content has to be smart, adapting to the user interests: personalized recommendations and tailor-made CTAs (call-to-actions) are proven to get more users to convert.

 How are things in your company?

 As we mentioned earlier, many companies find it very complex to feed content to multiple channels, and manage this new digital infrastructure.
 The result is chaotic, and it’s easy to make mistakes.